dart-lang/site-www/src/codelabs/async-await/index.md

 ### Example: Completing with an error
 Run the following example to see how a future completes with an error.
-How do you think you might handle the error?
+A bit later you'll learn how to handle the error.

 [//]: https://gist.github.com/d843061bbd9388b837c57613dc6d5125
 <iframe